stat545ubc-2025/collaborative-project-group-18/troubleshooting-2.md

 devtools::install_github("JoeyBernhardt/singer")
 ```

-    ## WARNING: Rtools is required to build R packages, but is not currently installed.
-    ##
-    ## Please download and install Rtools 4.5 from https://cran.r-project.org/bin/windows/Rtools/.
     ## Using GitHub PAT from the git credential store.
     ## Skipping install of 'singer' from a github remote, the SHA1 (2b4fe9cb) has not changed since last install.
     ##   Use `force = TRUE` to force installation